TEDDYZ11/heart-disease-ml-prediction/README (1).md

 # ❤️ Heart Disease Prediction Using Machine Learning

 This project uses multiple supervised learning models to predict the presence of heart disease based on clinical attributes.
-The dataset is sourced from [UCI's Heart Disease dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) and includes key health indicators such as cholesterol, blood pressure, age, and exercise-induced angina.
+The dataset is sourced from online and includes key health indicators such as cholesterol, blood pressure, age, and exercise-induced angina.

 ---